Tackling loneliness in rural areas

 The first stage of the project involved mapping the approaches currently available in Moray that aim to reduce loneliness for older people.
 We undertook mapping via web searches, visiting communities (exploring notice boards and in conversation with local people) and speaking with people involved in delivering services and approaches (local authority, NHS, church and community).
 Approaches explored included signposting, Health and Social Care Moray services, third sector befriending as well as community approaches.

-The next stage of the project focuses on Speyside and Buckie and their surrounding areas allowing for comparison between a rural farming and a coastal fishing community.
+The next stage of the project focused, initially, on Speyside and Buckie and their surrounding areas allowing for comparison between a rural farming and a coastal fishing community.
+This was then widened to include Elgin due to the concentration of services and activities for specific groups of people in the town.

 Loneliness Project Reflections